stevenrobertson/sd-docs/report/gpu.md

 from different threads to each ALU.
 In doing so, nearly every other resource can be pipelined or partitioned as needed to meet the chip's desired clockspeed.
 This technique increases the runtime of a single thread in proportion to the number of active threads, but results in a higher overall throughput.
 The mechanism for performing this interleaving differs between the two chipmakers, and is one of the more significant ways these architectures differ.
-Naturally, we'll take a closer look in our analysis throughout the rest of the chapter.

-[TODO: need to expand this section?]

 ## Closer look: NVIDIA Fermi